 Dredd: After wrecking a quarter of a floor with a trio of mini-guns trying to kill them, Caleb insists that the Judges aren't dead until they've at least found some pieces of them.
 He's right to do so - when he finds Dredd's body, it's still alive, and is in the process of throwing him off a 76th story balcony.

 Eddie and the Cruisers: Overanguished Jersey rock star Eddie Wilson fakes his death by driving his car off a bridge into the Raritan River.
-They Never Found the Body, of course, and Eddie is seen in the last shot watching TV in a shop window.
+Eddie is seen in the last shot watching TV in a shop window.
 This becomes a plot driver in the sequel, when the Evil Record Company, which is cashing in on some previously unknown Eddie Wilson tracks, uses the lack of a corpse to build excitement by spreading the rumor that the tracks might have been recorded "after Eddie died."
 All this while Eddie is actually hiding out in Montreal, startled to be suddenly hearing his old music on the radio (sniff).
 As Agony Booth noted in their recap of the sequel, "Is it even possible in movies for someone whose body was never found to actually be dead?"

 Freejack: Stable Time Loop version: In this Emilio Estevez movie, race car driver Alex Furlong appears to die in a car crash in 1991, but his body is secretly teleported into the futuristic year 2009 by a businessman for use as a transplant host.
 When Alex escapes and looks up his old friend, the friend is unsurprised to see someone who died 18 years ago, because... they never found the body.